Get PulmCCM’s Weekly Email Update

 Lung Stress in Pulmonary & Extrapulmonary ARDS

 Initially described in the late 1990s, the distinction between direct pulmonary insults [i.e. pulmonary ARDS] and indirect pulmonary insults [i.e. extra-pulmonary ARDS] is important .
 Additionally, direct pulmonary injury such as gastric acid aspiration may have a different molecular phenotype from indirect, extra-pulmonary affronts such as trauma or pancreatitis.
 Yet, for this discussion, the original, mechanical distinction is key; i.e. the proportional differences in lung stress relative to total respiratory system stress.

 The stiffness of the lungs and chest wall together may be quantified as the elastance of the respiratory system [Ers], while the stiffness of only the lungs is lung elastance [El].
 In pulmonary ARDS, the ratio of the lung stiffness to the total respiratory system stiffness is high – upwards of 80% [El/Ers = 0.8] [2, 3].
 By contrast, in extra-pulmonary ARDS, the relationship between lung stiffness and total system stiffness is low.
 This value can be as low as 20% [El/Ers = 0.2].
-The El/Etot ratio is important for when it is multiplied by the pressure applied at the airway [e.g. the plateau pressure or P-High], the trans-pulmonary pressure [Ptp] – or stress – across the lung is given.Knowing the Ptp during a D-breath at P-High is essential because it partially defines the envelope of the area under the pressure-volume curve – or work – applied to the lung by the ventilator .
+The El/Etot ratio is important for when it is multiplied by the change in pressure applied at the airway [i.e. the driving pressure], the change in trans-pulmonary pressure [Ptp] – or stress – across the lung is given.Knowing the change in Ptp during a D-breath at P-High is essential because it partially defines the envelope of the area under the pressure-volume curve – or work – applied to the lung by the ventilator .
 Critically, in a recent trial comparing APRV to conventional, low tidal volume ventilation [LTV] in ARDS, an apparent failure of randomization allocated a disproportionate number of patients with extra-pulmonary ARDS to APRV [only 25% had direct causes]; by contrast, 39% had pulmonary or direct causes of ARDS in the LTV group .
 Therefore, the APRV patients in this trial experienced less lung stress at any given airway pressure; accordingly, the favourable APRV findings – in my opinion – are tenuous.

 Ergotrauma in APRV – a theoretical model